dotkernel/api-documentation/docs/book/v5/installation/composer.md

 # Composer Installation of Packages

-Composer is required to install DotKernel `frontend`.
+Composer is required to install Dotkernel `api`.
 You can install Composer from the [official site](https://getcomposer.org/).

 > First make sure that you have navigated your command prompt to the folder where you copied the files in the previous step.